iPhone XS Max: display

 One of the main things – well, really the only main thing – that's different about the iPhone XS Max over the the smaller iPhone XS is the screen, extended as it is to 6.5 inches compared to the 5.8 inches of the 'normal' XS.

-It's not even that large, as we've mentioned in the design section, given that it fits into roughly the same footprint as the iPhone Plus models of the last four years, so while you are getting loads of screen, this isn't a massive iPhone in comparison.
+It's not even that large, as we've mentioned in the design section, given that it fits into roughly the same footprint as the iPhone Plus models of the previous four years, so while you are getting loads of screen, this isn't a massive iPhone in comparison.
+It's also no longer the largest iPhone, with the 6.7-inch iPhone 12 Pro Max having it beat.

 We're still not sold on the need for HDR as a 'must' in a smartphone though – watching Avengers: Infinity War on the iPhone XS Max was a pleasing experience thanks to the larger display, but there wasn't a moment where we were wowed by the color reproduction, or the contrast between light and dark scenes.